 Above Finstown is Cuween Hill Cairn, which is a low chambered tomb which housed 8 human skulls and 24 dog skulls carbon-dated to 3,000 BC and is well worth a visit.

 Finstown was formerly called “Toon o’ Firth” – the origin of the current name is thought to come from an Irishman named David Phin who came to the area in 1811.
 Phin was a veteran of the Napoleonic Wars who married a Kirkwall girl in 1813.
 In 1820 he opened an ale house which was called the ‘Toddy Hole’ by arrangement with John Miller of Millquoy.
-Four years later they quarreled and Phin left for Aberdeen, but his name remained.
-Today the pub is still open for business, but is now called the Pomona Inn, after an old name for Mainland Orkney.
+Four years later they quarrelled and Phin left for Aberdeen, but his name remained.
+The pub was still open for business until very recently.
+It was called the Pomona Inn, after an old name for Mainland Orkney.
+It is sadly closed for the time being.